-Lucía: But is it true that hope is not dead?
+Lucía: But is it true that hope has died?

-A play featuring the life and poetry of Lucía Sánchez Saornil and the Mujeres Libres
+A play featuring the life, poetry, and articles of Lucía Sánchez Saornil and the Mujeres Libres

 by Stardust Doherty